pirl-lpl/hirise-tools/CIPP/README.rst

-And ``csv2ptf.py`` basically ignores any non-PTF columns in your .csv file (like maybe that HiReport column that you had ``ptf2csv.py`` put in, or any other columns that you might have added.
+And ``csv2ptf.py`` basically ignores any non-PTF columns in your .csv file (like maybe that HiReport column that you had ``ptf2csv.py`` put in, or any other columns that you might have added).

 Working with the HiTList